Skip to content

 model = Product

-def filter_search(self, filterset, queryset, value):
+def filter_search(self, queryset, value):

 return Q(name__icontains=value) | Q(description__icontains=value)

-def filter_trending(self, filterset, queryset, value):
+def filter_trending(self, queryset, value):

 if value: